NathanBresette/MeLSI/manuscript/MeLSI_Research_Paper_mSystems.md

 ### Study objectives

-We developed MeLSI (Metric Learning for Statistical Inference) to bridge the gap between adaptive machine learning approaches and rigorous statistical inference for microbiome beta diversity and community composition analysis.
+\noindent We developed MeLSI (Metric Learning for Statistical Inference) to bridge the gap between adaptive machine learning approaches and rigorous statistical inference for microbiome beta diversity and community composition analysis.
 Our specific objectives were to (1) design an ensemble metric learning framework that learns data-adaptive distance metrics for PERMANOVA and ordination while preventing overfitting, (2) integrate metric learning with permutation testing to ensure valid statistical inference, (3) comprehensively validate Type I error control, statistical power, scalability, parameter sensitivity, and computational efficiency, (4) demonstrate practical utility on real microbiome datasets, and (5) provide interpretable feature importance scores to identify biologically relevant taxa driving community separation.

 This paper presents the MeLSI framework, comprehensive validation results, and discussion of its implications for microbiome beta diversity research.